sarah-walker-pcem/pcem/readme.txt

 - OS/2 1.3 seems to work okay, but I haven't tested it very thoroughly.

 - Linux appears to work. fdlinux runs okay, but is relatively useless.
-SuSE 6.3 seemed mostly okay, but I only had the first disc of 6 when testing, so I didn't get very far.

-- Windows NT does not work at all.
+SuSE 6.3 seemed mostly okay.
+RedHat Seawolf also seems to work fine.

+- Windows NT works okay now.
+I've tested NT 3.51, NT 4, and 2000.
+I've also been informed that NT 3.1 works.
+XP does not currently run as PCem doesn't emulate any processor with the required CMPXCHG8B instruction.

 Software tested:

-I removed most of this, and only put the stuff I actually tested on this release.

 MS-DOS 3.30